forcedotcom/cli/releasenotes/sf/README.md

 * CHANGE: Instead of bundling [plugin-env](https://github.com/salesforcecli/plugin-env) in the core Salesforce CLI, we now automatically install it the first time you run one of its commands.
 As we announced on [March 1, 2023](./README.md#1670-march-1-2023), the commands in `plugin-env` (`env list|display|open`) work only with compute environments (Salesforce Functions).
 Because not all our customers use these commands regularly, we decided to make the plugin a just-in-time one.
 NOTE: This change applies only to _new_ Salesforce CLI installations.
 If the plugin is already installed in your Salesforce CLI, there's no change.

+* FIX: Running the `force source convert` command on Windows on a directory with Digital Experiences in it no longer produces a `package.xml` file with invalid entries.
+(GitHub issue [#2014](https://github.com/forcedotcom/cli/issues/2014), SDR PR [#911](https://github.com/forcedotcom/source-deploy-retrieve/pull/911))

 ## 1.72.0 (April 5, 2023) [stable]

 ANNOUNCEMENT: If you install Salesforce CLI using `npm`, and use Node.js 14 or 16, be aware of these [end-of-life dates](https://github.com/forcedotcom/cli/issues/1985).